CSC207-2023Y-UofT/ai-playground/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-If you want to discuss on something then feel free to present your opinions, views or any other relevant comment on [discussions](https://github.com/CSC207-2023Y-UofT/ai-playground/discussions).
+If you want to discuss on something then feel free to present your opinions, views or any other relevant comments on [discussions](https://github.com/CSC207-2023Y-UofT/ai-playground/discussions).
 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ### Code contribution